Form I-94: At a port of entry

 The most common place of issue of Form I-94 is at ports of entry, including airports, sea ports, and land ports.
-The form is issued electronically at airports and sea ports but can be issued both electronically and as a paper form at land ports.
+The form is issued electronically at air, sea and land ports of entry.

 For air and sea travel, the process begins even before the alien has departed for the United States: the alien's air and sea carrier collect information about the alien (such as passport number) and send this information to CBP.

 At the port of entry, the arriving alien is screened by an officer from the CBP Office of Field Operations.
 If the CBP officer is convinced, based on the alien's documentation and all other evidence submitted, that the alien can be admitted into the United States, the officer issues a Form I-94 to the alien.

-At air and sea ports, the form is issued electronically and the officer also stamps the alien's passport.
-The I-94 can be retrieved at any time using an online retrieval tool.
-At land ports, only paper forms are issued for people who have not informed the CBP of their arrival in advance.
-However, in September 2016, CBP announced that land travelers who inform the CBP in advance and pay a $6 fee can get electronic Form I-94s issued at land ports of entry.
+At air, land and sea ports, the I-94 is issued digitally, and the alien is not issued a stamp or a paper I-94 form.
+The I-94 can be retrieved at any time using an online retrieval tool.} However, in September 2016, CBP announced that land travelers who inform the CBP in advance and pay a $6 fee can get electronic Form I-94s issued at land ports of entry.